abstractguy/TSO_project/README.md

 # TSO_project
 ## An "Intelligent" robotic arm using a camera for pick and place.
-The uARM (the name of the robotic arm used in this project) initializes to a position in the middle of its servomotor angle range, then picks up a single selected class of common objects labeled from the COCO dataset (80 classes) using feedback from a camera.
+The uARM (the name of the robotic arm used in this project) initializes to a position in the middle of its servomotor angle range, then picks up a single selected class of common objects labeled from the COCO dataset (80 classes) and a bunch of goodies (see software/jetson/fastmot/), using feedback from a camera.
 It then places and drops the object to a predefined location.
 Still a work in progress.
 Mid development phase.

 ## Documentation
-The documentation provides instructions to compile and deploy parts of previously commented code as a website on readthedocs.
+The documentation provides instructions to compile and deploy parts of previously commented code as a website on readthedocs or locally.
 Still a work in progress.
 Early development phase.

 ## Mechanics
+The *.STL files can be 3D-printed.

+## Simulation
-The *.STL files can be 3D-printed or converted to *.URDF for simulation (see software/jetson/jetson-containers/).
+The *.STL files can be converted to *.URDF for simulation using a physics engine (see software/jetson/jetson-containers/).

 ## Electronics
 The minimalistic Printed Circuit Board features an ESP32 as the motor-driving microcontroller.

 ## Software
-There is PC-compatible (Windows, MAXOS and Linux) software to program and deploy the environment, firmware for the PCB in software/arduino-1.8.13, theres is software, drivers, etc. for commanding everything from the Jetson (or computer).
+There is PC-compatible (Windows, MACOSX and Linux) software to program and deploy the environment, firmware for the PCB in software/arduino-1.8.13/, theres is software, drivers, etc. for commanding everything from the Jetson (or computer).

 ## Accelerated inference using TensorRT, deployable on Nvidia Jetson platforms
-A platform featuring YOLOv4-MISH-640, with instructions for training and evaluation and deployable inference on an Nvidia Jetson AGX Xavier using TensorRT.
+A platform featuring YOLOv4-mish-640, with instructions for training and evaluation and deployable inference on an Nvidia Jetson (Nano or AGX Xavier) using TensorRT.

 ## Installation Instructions for Linux